dimitriskokoretsis/blog_public/README.md

 ## Description

-Each zipped folder contains 2 files named "index.Rmd".
+Each zipped folder contains a file named "index.Rmd".
 This is an RMarkdown document, containing the main text and code chunks needed to recreate the full HTML document.
 Other contents may be:

 -   A subfolder named "scripts".
 This contains scripts with R code used during HTML rendering of "index.Rmd".
 Code chunks in "index.Rmd" run code from scripts in this folder.